AmolShelke2/The-joy-of-ReactJS/README.md

+# The Joy Of React

+The Joy of React
+Building stuff with React is a blast when we have the right mental models!
+We'll learn how React really works, and use it to build wonderful, robust, accessible user interfaces.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).